-There are tons of things to do in Brooklyn in the summer, from running in the parks to attending a wonderful First Saturday at the Brooklyn Museum.
-You can eat pizza in Bensonhurst, ice cream in DUMBO and calzone in Carroll Gardens.
+Brooklyn has tons of things to do in the summer, from running in the parks to swimming and boating for free.
+You can eat pizza in Bensonhurst, ice cream in DUMBO (Down Under the Manhattan Bridge Overpass), and calzones in Carroll Gardens.
 Watch fireworks at Coney Island, go fishing off of Sheepshead Bay, and much more.

 For starters, here are some great summer activities in Brooklyn.
 Have fun!

 Coney Island is fun just about any time of year, with its roller coasters, quirky history, and seamy-artistic settings.
 But the weirdest and wackiest Coney Island event of all is the annual Mermaid Parade (June 16, 2018), an all-day affair with floats, adults, and kids dressed as sea monsters and mermaids and mermen, and a parade of antique cars, followed by a post-parade bash at the nearby New York Aquarium.

 - Attend a Brooklyn Cyclones baseball game on the boardwalk